How Many Hours is Overtime: Everything You Need to Know

 - Time spent doing work-related activities before or after the hours of a normal shift is considered work time.

 - Calling an employee at home with work-related questions is considered work time.

 - A leave of absence.

 - Meal breaks if the employee is relieved from doing any work during the break period.

 - Travel time to and from work.

 There are a couple of exceptions to the travel time rule:

 - If an employee is dropping off mail or a bank deposit on their way home after their scheduled work day, it is considered work time.

 - If an employee goes to work at one location then drives to a second work site, this time is counted as work.

 If you need help with understanding how many hours are considered overtime, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.